-Let’s face it, I love wine, specially red wine.
+Let us face it, I love wine, especially red wine.
 And given my profession, I love technology.
-That’s why I was pleasantly surprised when my couple and I visited SOMMOS winery facilities, in Barbastro, north of Spain.
+That is why I was pleasantly surprised when my partner and I visited the SOMMOS winery facilities, in Barbastro, in the north of Spain.

-The winery is located in a privileged scenery, on the foot of the Pyrenees, and it’s main building (by architect Jesús Marino Pascual) is really astonishing.
-But what caught my attention was in the inside.
+The winery is located in a privileged scenery, on the foothills of the Pyrenees, and its main building (by the architect Jesús Marino Pascual) is really astonishing.
+But what caught my attention was the interior.

-SOMMOS Somontano is a hypertech winery that extensively uses new technologies and Internet of Things (IoT) devices to improve all their wine making processes, from grape harvesting to production and distribution.
-This way they improve the quality of their products and operational efficiencies.
+SOMMOS Somontano is a hypertech winery that extensively uses new technologies and Internet of Things (IoT) devices to improve all their winemaking processes, from grape harvesting to production and distribution.
+In this way, they improve the quality of their products and operational efficiencies.
 Almost everything is automated.
-Harvesting is partially made by automated machines that pick the grapes up only when the humidity and temperature conditions are appropriate.
-And this ideal moment is, of course, defined based on the information provided by the several sensors (humidity and temperature sensors, dendrometers…) that are spread out.
+Harvesting is partially made by automated machines that pick the grapes only when the humidity and temperature conditions are appropriate.
+And this ideal moment is, of course, defined based on the information provided by the several sensors (humidity and temperature sensors, dendrometers…) that are spread out amongst the vines.

-Once grapes are harvested, the selection of the best ones is not done as it used to traditionally be (i.e. manually).
-An automated system based on high-resolution cameras analyses the size, shape and color of each grape and decides which ones are suitable for production and which ones must be discarded.
+Once grapes are harvested, the selection of the best ones is not done as it was traditionally (i.e. manually).
+An automated system based on high-resolution cameras analyses the size, shape, and color of each grape and decides which ones are suitable for production and which ones must be discarded.

-Once the wine is ready for the ageing process, it’s carried to the barrels room not by people but by Automated Guided Vehicles (AGVs).
-These robots are in charge of not only transporting the wine but also of the automated transfer between barrels.
+Once the wine is ready for the aging process, it is taken to the barrels room not by people but by Automated Guided Vehicles (AGVs).
+These robots are in charge of not only transporting the wine but also of the automated transfer between the barrels.

-This synergy between technology and industry so traditional as the wine industry yields a production of more than 2.5 million bottles per year.
-As an example of how technology can improve a winery’s production, the grape selection machine we mentioned before is able to select up to 10.000 kg of grapes per hour; you would need around 40 people to reach those numbers ensuring the same quality.
+This synergy between technology and industry, as traditional as the wine industry, yields a production of more than 2.5 million bottles per year.
+As an example of how technology can improve the production of a winery, the grape selection machine we mentioned before is able to select up to 10.000 kg of grapes per hour; you would need around 40 people to reach those numbers ensuring the same quality.

 The system gathers information about wind temperature and humidity, soil temperature and humidity and solar intensity, among others.
 With this information, obtained in real time, winemakers have a powerful tool that allows them to:

-- Maximize the grape harvesting → The information they get allows defining the perfect timing for harvesting so grapes have the best quality and the least risks, yielding more quality and fruitful harvestings.
+- Maximize the grape harvesting → The information they obtain allows defining the perfect timing for harvesting so grapes have the best quality and the least risks, yielding more quality and fruitful harvestings.

-- Improve the wine quality → Winemakers get objective information about the status of the vineyards, so they have more control to produce the wine they want.
+- Improve the wine quality → Winemakers get objective information about the status of the vineyards, so they have more control on how to produce the wine they want.

-- Remote monitoring → winemakers can access this information anywhere, so they don’t need to spend so long in the vineyards.
+- Remote monitoring → winemakers can access this information anywhere, so they do not need to spend so long in the vineyards.

-- Foster ecological measures → constant monitoring saves energy and water and also allows to use eco-friendly phytosanitary strategies.
+- Foster ecological measures → Constant monitoring saves energy and water and also allows the use of eco-friendly phytosanitary strategies.

-These sensors measure, among others, soil humidity and they communicate with drones and meteorological stations located in the vineyards.
-With the information gathered by these elements, winemakers can decide if grapes are too small (or too big) or if they are at risk of being attacked by fungus or any other plague.
+These sensors measure, among other aspects, soil humidity and they communicate with drones and meteorological stations located in the vineyards.
+With the information gathered by these elements, winemakers can decide if grapes are too small (or too big) or if they are at risk of being attacked by fungus or any other plagues.
 Additionally, thanks to an automated watering system that is adapted to the conditions of each area, the use of water is much more efficient.